ibm-cloud-docs/vpc/ip-spoofing-about.md

 The IAM IP Spoofing Operator is disabled by default for all users.
 {: note}

-For more information about IAM permissions, see [Required permissions](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
+For more information about IAM permissions, see [Managing IAM access for VPC Infrastructure Services](/docs/vpc?topic=vpc-iam-getting-started&interface=ui).

 To enable IP spoofing in the UI, take the following steps: